 The discovery of all the gardens takes around one hour and one hour and a half.
 Guided leaflet are at your disposal in french, english, german and spanish.

-A small catering is offered for lunch, in addition to the tea room, pastries and bar open all day : on-the-sport or takeway is possible.
+A small catering is offered for lunch, in addition to the tea room, pastries and bar open all day : on-the-sport or takeway is possible (Only takeway for the moment due to the sanitary crisis).
 Three quiet picnic tables are at your disposal on the wooded paths at the entry of the car park.

 The book shop of Jocelyne is also a new service.
 These passionate bookseller selects a choice of ancient and second-hand books, to buy or consult on-the-spot.